Cayucas

 Cayucas, previously Oregon Bike Trails, is an American indie pop band from Santa Monica, California.
-The group includes Zach Yudin and his twin brother Ben Yudin on guitar.
+The group includes Zach Yudin as the principle songwriter and lead vocals and twin brother Ben Yudin singing vocal harmony and guitar.
 The band signed to Secretly Canadian in 2012.

 History

 2011: Oregon Bike Trails

 Zach Yudin, then a musician for nearly five years, posted his first song under the name Oregon Bike Trails on January 18, 2011.
 He was associated with Father/Daughter Records in the early part of his career.

 2012: Secretly Canadian

 In 2012, Yudin expanded from a solo project to a band and he officially changed the group's name from Oregon Bike Trails to Cayucas.
 Cayucas signed with indie record label Secretly Canadian in October 2012, and soon after released a single, "Swimsuit," and announced a tour with Ra Ra Riot for February 2013.

 2013: Bigfoot

 In February 2013, Cayucas announced a handful of European tour dates.
 In March, the band performed in a Secretly Canadian showcase at South by Southwest.
 Their debut full-length album Bigfoot, was released on April 30 by Secretly Canadian.
 The album was produced by fellow Secretly Canadian artist Richard Swift.